awsdocs/amazon-lex-developer-guide/doc_source/API_runtime_PostContent.md

   + audio/pcm
   + text/plain; charset=utf\-8
   + audio/\* \(defaults to mpeg\)

+ ** [activeContexts](#API_runtime_PostContent_RequestSyntax) **   <a name="lex-runtime_PostContent-request-activeContexts"></a>
+A list of contexts active for the request\.
+A context can be activated when a previous intent is fulfilled, or by including the context in the request,
+If you don't specify a list of contexts, Amazon Lex will use the current list of contexts for the session\.
+If you specify an empty list, all contexts for the session are cleared\.

  ** [botAlias](#API_runtime_PostContent_RequestSyntax) **   <a name="lex-runtime_PostContent-request-botAlias"></a>
 Alias of the Amazon Lex bot\.